JoshOrndorff/recipes/src/storage/list.md

-# Imlementing Lists with Maps
+# Implementing Lists with Maps

 Substrate does not natively support a list type since it may encourage dangerous habits.
 Unless explicitly guarded against, a list will add unbounded `O(N)` complexity to an operation that will only charge `O(1)` fees.
 This opens an economic attack vector on your chain. **To learn more, check out [the section on economic security]().**